-A Think Pharmacy Service consultation record should be completed for each consultation (in real time of possible, but within a maximum 2 working days of the consultation).
+A Minor Ailments Scheme consultation record should be completed for each consultation (in real time of possible, but within a maximum 2 working days of the consultation).

-Patients are required to sign the form to: verify that they have received advice and/or treatment under the Service; declare exemption from prescription charges if appropriate; give permission to provide feedback on the Service; and to indicate whether or not they have consented to the pharmacist sharing consultation details with the registered GP.
-The signed form should be retained in the pharmacy (a scanned version is acceptable) and managed in line with the NHS Code of Practice for Records Management.
+Patients are required to verify that they have received advice and/or treatment under the Service; declare exemption from prescription charges if appropriate; give permission to provide feedback on the Service; and to indicate whether or not they have consented to the pharmacist sharing consultation details with the registered GP.
+This should be recorded in PharmOutcomes.

-Only consultations entered into the Data Management Software will be remunerated under the Think Pharmacy Service.
+Only consultations entered into the Data Management Software will be remunerated under the Minor Ailments Scheme.